Application for Penn Graduates

 U.K. Application

 Applications to British universities are made separately from the Thouron Award application process.
 Students intending to apply for an Award should contact independently those institutions to which they wish to apply for application forms and information about entrance procedures.
-Institutional addresses, information about degree programs, and a list of current and former Thouron Scholars who may be contacted for advice are available in the Center for Undergraduate Research and Fellowships.
+Institutional addresses, information about degree programmes, and a list of current and former Thouron Scholars who may be contacted for advice are available in the Center for Undergraduate Research and Fellowships.

 gavel